 The effects of insomnia are often debilitating and trying.
 But insomnia is also a common issue that can be resolved.

 Researchers from the University of Pennsylvania found that 75% of Americans who experience insomnia overcome their symptoms within 12 months.
 Acute insomnia tends to be a short term issue that does not develop into long term sleep problems or chronic insomnia.

 Still, the mental and physical drawbacks that come from having trouble falling asleep make it an important topic to understand better.
 The side-effects of short term sleep deprivation are worth reviewing, with insomnia connected to a number of mental conditions beyond anxiety and depression.

-Here are some tips to reduce nighttime anxiety which may help reduce symptoms of insomnia.
-If you’re still having trouble sleeping, contact a sleep specialist who can help you get your sleep back on track.
+If you’re still having trouble sleeping, contact us for an appointment.
+We can help you get your sleep back on track!